Consumer Representation

 - Helped achieve a Supreme Court of Canada ruling that advances the legal framework protecting Canadians from unconscionable contract terms.

-- Prompted more muscular consumer protection enforcement by the Financial Consumer Agency of Canada, which finally named, shamed and fined a Canadian Schedule I bank – CIBC – for 13 years of abusing its customers.
+- Prompted more muscular consumer protection enforcement by the Financial Consumer Agency of Canada, which finally named, shamed and fined a Canadian Schedule I bank.

 - Demonstrated the need for the Ontario government to implement structural and governance reforms in the regulation of the home building industry.

-- Been appointed to the Treasury Board of Canada’s External Advisory Committee on Regulatory Competitiveness, which (1) has a mandate to advise Treasury Board on how to improve regulatory competitiveness in Canada while protecting health, security, safety and environmental standards and (2) support the modernization of Canada’s regulatory system into one that further enables investment and innovation.
+- Represented consumers on the Treasury Board of Canada’s External Advisory Committee on Regulatory Competitiveness, which advised Treasury Board on how to (1) improve regulatory competitiveness in Canada while protecting health, security, safety and environmental standards and (2) support the modernization of Canada’s regulatory system to encourage investment and innovation.

-- Drew the attention of the federal government to consumers’ dissatisfaction with government complaint handling, which led the prime minister to mandate three federal ministers to work towards creating a Canadian Consumer Advocate.
+- Drew the federal government’s attention to consumers’ dissatisfaction with government complaint handling, which led the prime minister to mandate three federal ministers to work towards creating a Canadian Consumer Advocate.

 Current Efforts to Strengthen Consumer Representation